IMCS-Bioinformatics/HybridSystemModels-RepresentationGraphs/README.md

 **Representational example of one equivalence classes of LPH2 state spaces.
 There are 6 equivalence classes altogether, the one shown here describes the 'ordinary' lysis and lysogeny cycles corresponding to 16 and 2 state attractors in state space.**

+**Software.** The available software components on GitHub corresponds to an ongoing work in progress and are provided 'as is' in case they might be useful, but without pretensions to offer a user-friendly pipeline for HSM model design and analysis.
+In general the software should be able to reproduce already published analysis results on a number of concrete HSM models, which are also provided here.
+Development and analysis of new HSM models most likely will require modifications in source code.

+The following software components are currently available:

+**HSMModelConverter** – conversion of human readable HSM model descriptions to a more technical model description format that is used as input for analysis programs.

+**HSMSpaceAnalyzer** – construction of all state spaces for HSM model under the given set of constraints and analysis of state space component and attractor structure.

+**HSMFeatureExtractor** – analysis and feature extraction for a given set of state spaces constructed for a particular HSM model.

+**HSMFrameRefinementExplorer** – construction and analysis of universal state space for HSM model using an iterative model frame refinement approach.

+In addition there is a visualisation component based on in-house legacy software modules.
+Unfortunately due to various compatibility problems inclusion of this visualisation part in open source distributions is not possible.
+In case it can be useful the visualisation is available 'as is' from the following website: http://susurs.mii.lu.lv/HSMVisualizer/.
 ## HSMModelConverter
 Conversion of human readable HSM model descriptions to a more technical model description format that is used as input for analysis programs.